Migraines: Causes and Cures

 Caffeinated Headaches

 Most pain aids contain caffeine as a form of relief from migraine headaches.
-But did you know a large amount of caffeine is actually one of the leading causes of migraines?
+But did you know a large amount of caffeine is one of the leading causes of migraines?
 A 2019 study by the American Journal of Medicine shows caffeine as a migraine trigger.
 Experts monitored 100 migraine sufferers for 6 weeks, tracking when the pain occurred and their caffeine intake.
 Researchers found that three servings or more of caffeine each day corresponded with a migraine by the end of the day.
-Limited amounts of caffeine were not found to cause any issues, neither were foods containing caffeine because of the low amounts.
+Limited amounts of caffeine were not found to cause any issues, and neither were foods containing caffeine because of the low amounts.
 While caffeine is not the only cause of migraines, it is prevalent in many of our lives and can be avoided to keep migraines at bay.

 New Migraine Medication

 In October 2019, the FDA approved a new medication to provide relief for migraine sufferers.
-Prescription Reyvow is not available to those who qualify per a doctor’s discretion.
+Prescription Reyvow is not available to those who qualify at a doctor’s discretion.
 While it doesn’t prevent migraines, it can relieve pain and other symptoms within two hours.
 The American Migraine Foundation estimates that 28 million women suffer from migraines, and they have been ranked as one of the top ten disabling conditions.
 Migraine symptoms keep production levels down and may cause lost workdays.
 While Reyvow doesn’t prevent the causes, it can be one of the cures for migraines.
-The nausea, sensitivity to light, and vision changes keep sufferers from a productive life.
+Nausea, sensitivity to light, and vision changes keep sufferers from a productive life.

 Migraine Triggers

 Lack of sleep: Lack of sleep can cause the creation of proteins in the body that cause chronic pain.
 They can reduce the body’s threshold for experiencing pain, causing headaches.
 Your body suffers in so many ways when you don’t get enough sleep.
-So do yourself a favor and get 6-8 hours of sleep each and every night.
+So do yourself a favor and get 6-8 hours of sleep every night.

-Got Insurance Questions?
+Have Health Insurance Questions?

-Empower Brokerage wants to help you understand what coverage you need and how to save money at the same time.
-We want to help you stay on top of your health.
+Empower Brokerage wants to help you find the insurance coverage you need and help you save money getting it.
+Stay on top of your health and give us a call at (844) 410-1320.

 Get affordable health insurance quotes by clicking here.